MATS & MAKERS

 We also exclusively stock G-Mat Bodybags which bring the magic of mats to bodysurfing!
 You won’t believe how well these go!

-Warpmats Surfmats are handmade in Cornwall in the United Kingdom by Matt Fedden.
+Warpmats Surfmats by Matt Fedden are handmade in Cornwall in the United Kingdom.
 Warpmats is a collaboration between Matt and Ian Jermyn, which is committed to building surfmats that are personally customized to each surfer and the waves they ride.
+Matt has quietly developed his art over a number of years, bringing a fresh eye to the craft.
+When he’s not building, you’ll usually find him hidden away in some obscure cove.
+Ian is a talented mat surfer and an accomplished artist who hails from Oz but lives in Ireland today.

-The custom-order mats are often characterised by creative acid dye work from the creative brain of Ian Jermyn.
-Ian brings a range of eye-catching colours and creative grip templates to match the personality of the surfer.
+Custom-order Warpmats are often characterised by creative acid dye work from the creative brain of Ian, who brings a range of eye-catching colours and creative grip templates to match the personality of the matsurfer.

-In addition to designing personally customised mats, Warpmats also have stock designs, an All-Rounder and a Lightweight model, aimed at new or experienced mat surfers wanting to add versatility to their quiver.
+In addition to designing personally customised mats, Warpmats also have stock designs, an All-Rounder called the GP and a Lightweight model, aimed at new or experienced mat surfers wanting to add versatility to their quiver.

-If you are lucky, you may come across a Neumatic.
-These mats were built by Dale Solomonson, the man who first pioneered the use of lightweight TPU coated nylon.
-Due to well documented health problems, Dale is not currenty building mats but a second hand ‘Neu’ is well worth grabbing if you get the chance.
+Neumatic Surfmats by Dale Solomonson were built by the man who first pioneered the use of lightweight TPU coated nylon.
+Dale embodies the true meaning of the word genius and we all owe him a debt of gratitude.
+If you are lucky, you may come across a Neumatic although they are an increasingly rare sight.
+Due to well documented health problems and subsequent difficulty in meeting orders, Dale is not currently building mats but a second hand ‘Neu’ is well worth grabbing if you get the chance.
+They will be pricey!

-There are also adult and junior high performance models on the market which are mass produced by Krypt Surf Technology and are relatively inexpensive and commonly available in surf shops.
+Krypt Surf Technology offer adult and junior high performance Surfmats (called the MT5 and JT5 respectively) which are and are relatively inexpensive and commonly available in surf shops.
+The MT5 is a fairly versatile mat, although it does favour better waves.
 Krypt mats can be pretty slippery so owners often add some form of grip to the deck.